 Influenza, also known as the “flu,” is an infection of the respiratory system that is caused by the influenza virus.
 Influenza season may begin in October and peaks between late December and March, although this can vary each year.
 The flu is responsible for many hospitalizations and deaths every year in the United States.

 Influenza is spread when a person who has the flu coughs, sneezes and talks.
-The influenza virus can land in the mouth and nose of others around them who may develop the flu.
-The influenza virus may also survive on surfaces and be transferred when a person touches the surface, then touches their mouth and nose.
+The influenza virus is then in the air and can land in the mouth and nose of others around them who may develop the flu.
+The influenza virus may also survive on surfaces and be transferred when a person touches the surface, then touches their mouth, eyes and nose.
 Influenza is often contagious before a person has symptoms.

 The best way to prevent the spread of the flu is getting the flu vaccine each year.
 In addition, other means of preventing the spread of the flu include the following:

-- Stay home if you are sick.
+Stay home if you are sick.
 This is to keep from infecting others and spreading the virus further.
+Stay at home until you have been fever-free for 24 hours without using fever-reducing medications.

 Symptoms of the flu typically begin very quickly.
 Symptoms often include muscle aches, feeling very tired, fever with chills, headache, cough and a sore throat.
 In addition, children may also have a high fever, diarrhea, vomiting and seizures.
 Most people recover from the flu in 1 – 2 weeks.
 However, some people, especially the very young and the elderly, can have flu-related complications that can be serious.

 In some people, the flu can lead to serious complications.
 Some people develop influenza pneumonia or a secondary bacterial pneumonia.
 People with asthma and other chronic lung diseases may have worsening of respiratory symptoms that require stronger treatment.
 They also have a higher risk of developing pneumonia from influenza.
-Myocarditis and pericarditis, which affect the heart, have also been linked to the flu.
-Other rare complications include Reye's syndrome, myositis and Guillain-Barre syndrome.
+Rare complications include Reye’s syndrome, Guillain-Barre Syndrome and myocarditis and pericarditis, which affect the heart.

 Protecting Others After Someone Becomes Infected

 Flu is spread through infectious droplets that are transmitted from person-to-person or to environmental surfaces when a person with flu coughs or sneezes.
-If someone in the family has flu, that person should make sure to cover their cough, and, if possible, rest in a separate room.
+If someone in the family has flu, that person should make sure to cover their coughs and sneezes and use tissues that are thrown into a waste bin right away.
+In addition, wash hands often and, if possible, rest in a separate room.

 Other persons in the family should:

-- Avoid sharing utensils, dish and glassware, or other common items that might become contaminated with flu and lead to transmission from hands to the face, eyes, nose and mouth.
+Avoid sharing utensils, dishes and glassware, or other common items that might become contaminated with flu and lead to transmission from hands to the face, eyes, nose and mouth,

-- Thoroughly clean all services and common areas in the home.
+Thoroughly clean services and common areas in the home including keyboards, remote controls and other items used by the sick person,

-- With a family avoidance can be difficult, but try to stay three to six feet away from the person who is sick whenever possible.
+Although difficult, try to stay three to six feet away from the person who is sick whenever possible.

-- A doctor might prescribe an antiviral (oseltamivir/Tamiflu) to treat the person with flu and prevent them from spreading it to others.
+A doctor might prescribe an antiviral (oseltamivir/Tamiflu) to help shorten the time of illness.

-- If other family members are at high risk for complications of the flu, they should see their doctor for prophylactic antiviral therapy.
-Of course, everyone in the family should be vaccinated.
+If other family members are at high risk for complications of the flu, they should see their doctor for prophylactic antiviral therapy.

 Everyone 6 months and older should get the flu vaccine every year.
 People in the following groups should receive the highest priority for vaccination if vaccine supply is limited: